Installation

 Choose a Linux distribution which is supported by CUDA Toolkit, then install the system according to the installation process of the distribution.
 NVIDIA DEVELOPER ZONE introduces the list of Linux distributions which are supported by CUDA Toolkit.

-In case of Red Hat Enterprise Linux 8.x series, choose "Minimal installation" as base environment, and also check the following add-ons.
+In case of Red Hat Enterprise Linux 8.x series (including Rocky Linux 8.x series), choose "Minimal installation" as base environment, and also check the "Development Tools" add-ons for the software selection

 Next to the OS installation on the server, go on the package repository configuration to install the third-party packages.